MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-machine-learning-integration.md

 Regression models are used to predict a numeric value and can be used in scenarios like determining:

-* Revenue likely to be realized from a sales deal.
+* The revenue likely to be realized from a sales deal.
 * The lifetime value of an account.
 * The amount of a receivable invoice that is likely to be paid
 * The date on which an invoice might be paid, and so on.